moar-things/moar-profiler/lib/HELP.md

 with the inspector port open.
 When invoking node with the `--inspect` option, it will use the port 9229, so the url would be `http://localhost:9229`.

+You can also use just a host name, just a port number, or a `host:port` value, in which case the following defaults will be used for the missing pieces of the url:

+* protocol: `http:`
+* hostname: `localhost`
+* port:     `9229`

 The generated profile will be written to stdout.
 Some tools require the file extension of the profile to be `.cpuprofile`, but the data in the file is delicious, creamy JSON.